 Awata-jinga Shrine was built in 794 AD.
 It specialises in the prevention of illness.
 Inside the shrine, someone is noisily using an electric saw.
 It ruins the moment for me.
 The shrine itself though is very nice to look at.
 I leave back down the fifty or so stairs, then along a road lined with traditional Japanese style houses.

 Downtown Kyoto is packed full of tourists; here to look at the shrines, temples, museums, galleries, restaurants, and souvenir shops that Kyoto is famous for.
 I see three cat cafés and one dog café.
 I buy a can of cold coffee from a vending machine.
-It is one of those machines that offers a prize if it lands on triple sevens.
+It is one of those machines that offer a prize if it lands on triple sevens.
 It does!
-I win any drink I want, naturally I choose a second can of Coffee Boss Rainbow Blend.
+I win any drink I want, naturally, I choose the second can of Coffee Boss Rainbow Blend.

 It is mid-afternoon and I fancy a small bite to eat.
 With it being 35°C, I decide to remain in the cool shade of the shopping arcade.
 I see a sign for a vegan and organic café.
 As I walk into the café, every other patron says, “Hello.”
 Inside, I take a seat and order a vegan quiche set meal.